AstarNetwork/builders-program/README.md

 ### Is this Builders Program for Plasm Network or Shiden Network?

-The Builders Program is for both but it will start with Shiden Network first.
+The Builders Program is for both networks.
 Once we win the Kusama parachain auction, we will go live with Builders Program for Shiden Network.
-Once we win the Polkadot parachain auction, we will go live with the Builders Program for Plasm Network.
+Subsequently, when we have acquired a slot on the Polkadot parachain, we will accept applications for Plasm Network.

 ### Are there any application fees?